 If the cable between the wheel sensors and the ABS module is damaged, it messes with the speed information.
 The cable can get damaged from regular steering.

 So, the ABS module doesn’t get the right speed data, leading to the “Hill Start Assist Not Available” message.
+There could be more underlying ford f150 abs module problems contributing to this issue as well.

 The hill start system also needs accurate speed info, so the cable issue triggers the error message.